 The lines on a game field can serve other uses for navigation besides line following.
 Various areas on a game field often are outlined by a line of some sort.
 The outline might not even be a true line, just a shape or an image of some sort.
 These graphics are still important and can be very helpful when trying to determine if a robot is in the right location.
-Also, be aware that these lines might not simple black lines; many times, they will be colored lines and requite a bit more effort to detect properly with a NXT Light sensor.
+Also, be aware that these lines might not be simple black lines; many times, they will be colored lines and require a bit more effort to detect properly with an EV3 Color Sensor.

-In the game field for FLL 2008 Climate Connections (see Figure 5-14), parts of the field were outlined with various colored lines.
+In the game field for FLL's 2008 Climate Connections (see Figure 5-14), parts of the field were outlined with various colored lines.
 These were very useful when trying to navigate to a given area to perform a task.
 What made them tricky to use was the fact that they were colored lines.
 Also, you had to cross over a large rainbow printed on the mat.
 The solution wasn't as simple as driving forward until encountering, say, a red line.
 You had to time when your robot would begin looking at the correct red line and move past the rainbow, or you had to count how many red lines you encountered.

-Let's talk about finding lines in general.
-Then we'll look at how color lines appear to an NXT Light sensor.
+First, I'll discuss some general ideas on finding lines.
+Then I'll explain how color lines appear to an EV3 Color Sensor.